-- (A) Fuel Lines High pressure over 103.4 kPa (15 psi) fuel systems must utilize protected hose (metal braided or some other abrasion resistant shielding) with either threaded fittings or modern OEM type fittings used without modifications to either the hose or the fitting.
-A hose clamp(s) over a removable line of any type is not permitted on a high pressure fuel line(s). - (B) Fuel Rail The fuel rail on a fuel injection system must be securely attached to the engine cylinder block, cylinder head, or intake manifold with mechanical fasteners.
-This precludes the use of hose clamps, plastic ties, or safety wire. - (C) Intake Manifold On engines with fuel injection, the intake manifold must be securely attached to the engine block or cylinder head.
+- (A) Fuel Lines On fuel injected systems, any flexible fuel lines must be either (i) metal braided hose with either crimped-on or reusable, threaded fittings, or (ii) reinforced rubber hose with some form of abrasion resistant protection with fuel line clamps per 3.5.3.7.
+Note: Hose clamps over metal braided hose will not be accepted. - (B) Fuel Rail The fuel rail on a fuel injection system must be securely attached to the engine cylinder block, cylinder head, or intake manifold with mechanical fasteners.
+This precludes the use of hose clamps, plastic ties, or safety wire.

+(C) Intake Manifold - On engines with fuel injection, the intake manifold must be securely attached to the engine block or cylinder head.